darknethaxor/DH-HackBar/README.md

 <br>

 ### Agreements
-Please read our <a href="https://github.com/darknethaxor/DH-HackBar/blob/main/TermsOfService.md">Terms of Service</a> and <a href="https://github.com/darknethaxor/DH-HackBar/blob/main/PrivacyPolicy.md">Privacy Policy</a> before downloading and using this tool.
+Read our <a href="https://github.com/darknethaxor/DH-HackBar/blob/main/TermsOfService.md">Terms of Service</a> and <a href="https://github.com/darknethaxor/DH-HackBar/blob/main/PrivacyPolicy.md">Privacy Policy</a> before downloading and using this application.
 <br>
 <br>